Andy Matthews - Architect - Andy Matthews Studio

 So three years full time in September.
 In some ways, we've only just scratched stuff, and it takes a long time to get stuff built and published.
 I think we're quite young as a business.
 In other ways, I feel quite tired from the energy I put in over the last three years.
 And in other ways, sometimes I feel like we're quite mature.
 So it depends really.
 I think we're ahead of some other people three years in.
 I think we're behind in certain other areas.

 At some point it's quite nice to step back and think, we created this, and these jobs didn't exist before.
 My job still exists at my previous firm.
 So we've made five jobs and that's quite rewarding in itself.
-We created this from nothing.
-We didn't put any savings in we just started working on paper.
+I created this from nothing.
+I didn't put any savings in I just started working on small projects to earn money to pay for software licenses and computer hardware.

 What's interesting about it as well is you don't see the everyday incremental improvements that you've made.
 You can't always see the chasm of where you've gone from and being able to step back and try and reflect on that I think is helpful.